Comprehensive cleft and craniofacial services

 Our philosophy of care for cleft and craniofacial conditions

 Our goal is to make sure that children with cleft lip and palate or craniofacial conditions have the same opportunities in life as any other child — to grow in confidence, excel in school and have fun with their peers.

-Tailoring a plan.
-We know precisely how to address complicated cleft and craniofacial issues one step at a time, with expertise from Children’s departments including audiology, dentistry, surgery, speech and language, otolaryngology and orthodontics programs.
+Making a unique, comprehensive plan for each person.
+We address complicated cleft and craniofacial issues one step at a time, with expertise in audiology, dentistry, surgery, speech and language, otolaryngology and orthodontics.

-Never giving up.
-As the foremost pediatric specialists in the area, we diagnose and treat even the rarest and most complicated cleft and craniofacial conditions and syndromes.
-We serve children with unique challenges using determination and every tool that modern medicine offers.
+Taking on the most challenging cases.
+As the foremost pediatric craniofacial specialists in the area, we diagnose and treat the rarest and most complicated conditions.
+We see about 350 patients in our cleft and craniofacial clinic each year.